How to use et al. in MLA

 There are many places in MLA citation style where you can use et al.

 - Collections of essays, stories, or poems with three or more contributors

 Citing a journal article in MLA is a common instance where you may need to use et al., as journal articles often have three or more authors.

 You can use et al. in both your MLA in-text citations and the Works Cited page.
 When using et al., you should always use the name of the writer listed first in the source material.

 Note: Using et al. should not be confused with etc. or other abbreviations that indicate more content than listed.
 For example, etc. is an abbreviation for et cetera and is used at the end of a list to indicate that there are other similar items included in the list that are not names.

 How to Format et al. in MLA Style

 The format to write et al. is always the same: et al. Use lowercase letters with no punctuation after et and a period after al.

 - Use the first writer’s last name.
 Use the first writer listed on the source material.
 Do not use any of the other writers’ names.

-- Follow the comma with et al. Write et al. in lowercase letters.
-There is no punctuation after the et and there is always a period after the al.
+- Follow the last name with et al. Write et al. in lowercase letters.
+There is no punctuation after the et, and there is always a period after the al.